 Bad Dental Hygiene

 Another area that commonly causes this condition is bad dental hygiene.
-If you are not properly cleaning your teeth every day, then you can end up getting bacteria build-up that has its own odor.
+If you are not properly cleaning your teeth every day, you can get bacteria build-up with its own odor.
 It can also build up on your tongue and in your gums.

 Smoking contributes significantly to how your breath smells.
-Tobacco does not create a pleasant odor in the mouth, and smoking also has other impacts on your dental health that can make this worse.
+Tobacco does not create a pleasant odor in the mouth, and smoking also impacts your dental health that can make this worse.

 The bacteria that infects teeth has a particularly unpleasant smell and is one way to find out that you have a problem with one or more of your teeth.
-If you get a tooth removed, the spot that it was extracted from may also produce a smell until everything heals properly.
+If you get a tooth removed, the spot extracted may also produce a smell until everything heals properly.
 Some ways that you can get help for your infected teeth include:

 - Dental extractions